BIOCHEM 100 — BIOCHEMISTRY FRESHMAN SEMINAR

 BIOCHEM 906 — TOPICS IN MODELING FOR BIOCHEMICAL SYSTEMS

-Participants discuss topics relevant to predictive modeling of bioenergy systems.
-Students present talks and lead brainstorming sessions intended to sharpen their skills at cross-disciplinary communication.
+Discuss topics relevant to predictive modeling of bioenergy systems.
+Present talks and lead brainstorming sessions intended to sharpen skills at cross-disciplinary communication.
 Modeling microbes and plants at the genetic, molecular and systems level is emphasized.

 BIOCHEM 909 — SEMINAR-ENZYMOLOGY (ADVANCED)